-Cooling Monticello was no easy task in Jefferson's time, although the mountaintop could be a little cooler than the surrounding landscape.
+Cooling Monticello was no easy task in Thomas Jefferson's time, although the mountaintop could be a little cooler than the surrounding landscape.
 Windows and doors could be opened to encourage air flow through the house, and family and visitors could seek relief from the heat on the shaded porticoes.
 Jefferson also built what he called "Venetian Porches" on either side of the house, which feature wooden blinds.

-Green, Kevin W. "Passive Cooling."Research & Design: The Quarterly of the AIA Research Corporation 2 (1979): 4-9.
+Green, Kevin W. "Passive Cooling."Research & Design: The Quarterly of the AIA Research Corporation vol. 2, no. 3 (1979): 4-9.